The children decide they want a new mother/father and they have the perfect person in mind. Now if only they can get their parent to listen to them.

 Usually, the kids come up with a crazy plan to set up their parent(s) and Hilarity Ensues.
-Strictly speaking, this trope can apply to finding a partner for a Cool Teacher, mentor, or grandparent; any adult who plays a parental role can participate in this plot.
-Some such examples may involve a Teacher/Parent Romance.
+Strictly speaking, this trope can apply to finding a partner for a Cool Teacher, mentor or grandparent; any adult who plays a parental role can participate in this plot.
+Some such examples may involve a Teacher/Parent Romance or Marrying the Nanny.
 If the people being set up are similar age or social status to the protagonist, that's Shipper on Deck, the supertrope to this.

 When writing examples, please provide context about characters' relationships and motivations.
 Do not just list character's names!